-5.2.
+4.1.
 Conducting Internal Audits

 It is important that we ensure that the process we have put in place regarding supplier screening is being followed by our procurement team.
-Therefore, all questionnaires are retained and audited to identify any potential risks and ensure that the pre-engagement checks for suppliers are being conducted properly.
-In particular, that further information is sought from suppliers if their response raises concern.
+Therefore, all questionnaires are retained and audited to identify any potential risks and ensure that the pre-engagement checks

-5.3.
+4.2.
 Top Spend Audit